FAQs & Common Attacks

 The Changing LDS Narrative

-This attack on the CES Letter is just a deflection to keep members distracted from the real culprit and problem here: The LDS Church's truth crisis, how LDS leaders slander former members and how the Church programs its members to view and treat their "apostate" family members.
+This attack on me and individuals like John Dehlin is just a deflection to keep members distracted from the real culprit and problem here: The LDS Church's truth crisis.

 The absurd smear that I destroy families for profit is extremely offensive to me.
 It's just not true.
-I know from personal experiences (including having been in a mixed-faith marriage), my own heart and intentions as well as my deep understanding of the LDS Church's truth crisis that the opposite is true: the CES Letter gives couples and families a fighting chance to get through and out of the LDS Church's truth crisis intact.
+I know from personal experiences (including having been in a mixed-faith marriage), my interactions with thousands of people struggling with the Church's truth crisis, my own heart and intentions as well as my deep understanding of the LDS Church's truth crisis that the opposite is true: the CES Letter gives couples and families a fighting chance to get through and out of the LDS Church's truth crisis intact.

 The person making this claim does not understand the background story and origins of the CES Letter.